 The first R&D tax credit claim you submit after an enquiry is resolved is critical.
 You will need to show that your new claim addresses feedback discussed with HMRC in the enquiry.
 You may also need to show that you have strengthened your record-keeping measures and methodology.
 This is particularly important if your claim was adjusted during the enquiry and/or if HMRC charged a penalty or suspended penalty.

 You should anticipate that your next claim after an HMRC enquiry will be checked and HMRC will open another enquiry if they are not satisfied, or if new questions arise.
 ForrestBrown can help prepare or review your first claim after an R&D enquiry to ensure all of the necessary steps have been taken, and to protect your ongoing relationship with HMRC.

 We’re here to help

-If you need support with an HMRC enquiry, or you’d like to ensure your next R&D claim is swiftly processed by HMRC with minimal risk of one then contact ForrestBrown for a no-obligation consultation.
-Our expertise gives you peace of mind that your claim is not only fully-maximised, but completely defensible too.
+If you need support with an HMRC enquiry, or you’d like to ensure your next R&D claim is sufficiently robust to withstand scrutiny then contact ForrestBrown for a no-obligation consultation.
+Our expertise gives you peace of mind that your claim is fully-maximised and defensible too.